Recently Accepted for Fall 2015?

 Parking Permits: Parking on campus is restricted to permit or payment.
 Students can register their vehicle (required; free) and purchase a parking permit (optional; price varies) for their residential area or a commuter lot prior to their arrival.

 Bikes: Bicycle registration (free) is mandatory if you ride or store a bike on campus.

 Check Registration Status

-Beginning August 19, the university will update your registration status on Student Center.
+Beginning January 13, the university will update your registration status on Student Essentials.

-Log in to Student Center (NetID required) to make sure that you have no holds preventing your university registration.
-Even if you do not have holds, you should still attend your Check-In Event to pick up your Cornell ID Card.
+Log in to Student Essentials (NetID required) to make sure that you have no holds preventing your university registration.
+Even if you do not have holds, you should still attend your Check-In Event.

 Attend Your Check-In Event

 All new graduate students must attend the Orientation event on Tuesday, January 20, 12-1:30pm in G10 Biotech.

 In addition, new graduate students (MA, MS, PhD) may pick up their ID card from the Office of Student Services, 143 Caldwell Hall on Friday Jan 16 or Tuesday Jan 20 between 8am-4:15pm.
 Professional master's students (MEng, MMH, etc.), check with your college registrar regarding ID card pick up.